 Wine rated 18/20 (Great wine)

-The 2016 Rouget is almost pure Merlot (96%).
-Michel Rolland, the estate's consultant, deemed the Cabernet Franc too powerful.
-One-third of the vinification was carried out entirely in barrels.
-This wine is very colorful, extremely creamy, rich, and well-rounded.
-A Pomerol with great length, fruitiness, and body.
+The 2016 Rouget is almost a pure Merlot (96%).
+Michel Rolland, the estate’s consultant, felt that the Cabernet Franc was too powerful.
+One-third of the wine was aged entirely in barrels.
+This wine is deeply colored, incredibly creamy, rich, and full-bodied.
+A Pomerol with great length, fruity and full-bodied.

 About the estate:

-Neighboring L'Église-Clinet, Rouget has made considerable progress since its acquisition by the Labruyère family. Édouard Labruyère, who is in charge of the estate, spares no effort in bringing the property to the heights of the appellation.
-The work, both in the vineyard and in the cellar, is very serious; the wine has a beautiful depth of flavor and an undeniable generosity.
-The château's pricing policy remains reasonable, making Rouget a great deal within the appellation, with a resolutely modern style that favors intensity of body and the voluptuousness of fruit that increasingly flirts with overripeness.
-This latter characteristic seems to us to dominate the latest vintages, to the detriment of the overall balance of the wines and the finesse of their expression.
-This is why we are today removing one star from the estate.
+Neighboring L’Église-Clinet, Rouget has made significant strides since its acquisition by the Labruyère family. Édouard Labruyère, who oversees the estate, spares no effort in elevating the property to the pinnacle of the appellation.
+The work, both in the vineyard and in the cellar, is meticulous; the wine possesses a beautiful depth of flavor and undeniable richness.
+The château’s pricing policy remains reasonable, making Rouget a great value within the appellation, with a decidedly modern style that emphasizes body intensity and the voluptuousness of fruit that increasingly borders on overripeness.
+This latter characteristic seems to us to dominate the most recent vintages, to the detriment of the wines’ overall balance and the finesse of their expression.
+That is why we are today removing one star from the estate’s rating.

 James Suckling